Anwaribra/Real-time-Forex-Data-Pipeline/README.md

 - [Data Workflow and Implementation Guide](config/icon/ForexDocumentation.pdf)

- >  For any special details you can ask Our agent.
+ >  For any special details you can ask Our Agent.
 > Check out the full project here: [Real-time Forex Data Pipeline on DeepWiki](https://deepwiki.com/Anwaribra/Real-time-Forex-Data-Pipeline)